Ibarca/Forecast-Validation-with-Prophet-Backtesting-Using-One-Train-Test-Split/README.md

 </p>

+How the Validation Process Works

+Instead of giving the model the full history, I split the data into two parts.

-The model learns only from the training period.
-Then, it is asked to forecast the validation period.
+The first part is used as the training period.
+This is the data the model is allowed to learn from.

+The second part is kept aside as the test period.
+This period is not shown to the model during training.
+From the model’s perspective, this test period represents the future.

+The process works like this:

+Historical Data
+      ↓
+Train-Test Split
+      ↓
+Train the Model on the Training Period
+      ↓
+Forecast the Test Period
+      ↓
+Compare Forecast vs Actual Sales
+      ↓
+Evaluate Forecast Accuracy

-The important detail is that the model does not see the validation data during training.
-From the model’s perspective, this period represents the future.
-Because the validation period already happened in real life, I can compare the forecast with the actual sales and measure how accurate the model would have been.
-In other words, backtesting allows me to ask a very practical question:
+The important detail is that the model does not see the test data during training.
+Because the test period already happened in real life, I can compare the forecast with the actual sales and measure how accurate the model would have been.

+In other words, backtesting allows me to ask a practical question:

-**If I had used this model in the past, how well would it have predicted actual demand?**
+If I had used this model in the past, how well would it have predicted actual demand?

 This makes the validation process much closer to a real business situation.
 When a planner creates a forecast, future demand is unknown.
 Backtesting recreates that situation using historical data.

+Why the Order of the Data Matters

-This is especially important in time series forecasting because the order of the data matters.
-We cannot randomly shuffle past observations into training and test sets.
-The model must always learn from the past and be tested on a later period.
+In time series forecasting, the order of the data is important.

+This means we should not randomly shuffle the observations into training and test sets.
+A forecasting model must always learn from the past and then be tested on a later period.

+For example, if I have monthly sales data from January 2020 to December 2024, I could use the earlier period for training and the later period for testing:

+Period	Usage
+January 2020 – December 2023	Training data
+January 2024 – December 2024	Test data

+The model learns from the sales history between 2020 and 2023.
+Then, it generates a forecast for 2024.

+Since the actual sales for 2024 are already known, I can compare the forecasted values with the real values and calculate how accurate the model was.

+This approach helps answer whether the model would have been useful before trusting it for future forecasting.

+Why I Use One Train-Test Split

+In this article, I use a simple backtesting approach based on one train-test split.

+This means I select one historical cutoff point, train the model on the data before that point, and test it on the data after that point.

+This is not the only possible way to do backtesting.
+More advanced approaches can use multiple rolling validation windows, where the model is tested several times across different historical periods.

+However, one train-test split is a good starting point because it is simple, easy to explain, and already gives useful information about how the model performs on unseen data.

+For a first validation step, the goal is not to make the process overly complex.
+The goal is to check whether the model can produce reasonable forecasts outside the data it was trained on.

+From Forecast to Evaluation

+Once the model has generated predictions for the test period, I compare two values:

+Value	Meaning
+Actual sales	What really happened
+Forecasted sales	What the model predicted

+This comparison allows me to measure the forecast error.

+If the forecast is close to the actual sales, the model may be useful.
+If the forecast is far away from the actual sales, the model needs to be reviewed before it can be trusted for business decisions.

+This is where forecast accuracy metrics become useful.

+Instead of only looking at the forecast visually, I can calculate numerical indicators such as:

+Metric	What it helps evaluate
+MAE	The average size of the forecast error
+RMSE	Whether the model makes large errors
+MAPE	The percentage error compared to actual demand Bias	Whether the model systematically over-forecasts or under-forecasts

+These metrics help transform the validation process from a visual check into a measurable evaluation.

+Why This Matters in Business

+Forecast validation is not only a technical step.
+It is also a business control.

+In demand planning, people will often question the forecast, especially when numbers deviate from reality or when demand is affected by strong seasonality, volatility, promotions, or external events.

+This is normal.

+A forecast should not be accepted only because the model looks sophisticated.
+It should be supported by evidence.

+Backtesting provides that evidence.
+It allows us to evaluate the model before using it to make decisions about purchasing, inventory, staffing, or capacity planning.

+By testing the forecast on a historical period that was excluded from training, we can better understand whether the model is reliable enough to support business decisions.

+Conclusion

+Backtesting helps answer one of the most important questions in forecasting:

+Can we trust the forecast?

+By using a train-test split, I can simulate a real forecasting situation.
+The model learns from the past, predicts a later period, and then I compare those predictions with what actually happened.

+This does not guarantee that the future forecast will be perfect.
+But it gives me a structured way to evaluate whether the model has learned useful patterns or whether it is only fitting the past.

+Before using a forecast to make business decisions, it is necessary to validate it.

 Only then can we understand whether the forecast is actually useful for predicting what comes next.

----

-d.